example42/puppet-tp/usage.md

     }

 By default, configuration files managed by tp::conf automatically notify the service(s) and require the package(s) installed via tp::install.
-If you use tp::conf without a relevant tp::install define and have dependency cycle problems or references to non existing resources, you can disable these automatic relationships:
+If we use tp::conf without a relevant tp::install define and have dependency cycle problems or references to non existing resources, we can disable these automatic relationships:

     tp::conf { 'bind':
       config_file_notify  => false,
       config_file_require => false,
     }

-You can also set custom resource references to point to actual resources you declare in your manifests:
+We can also set custom resource references to point to actual resources We declare in our manifests:

     tp::conf { 'bind':
       config_file_notify  => Service['bind9'],